 Subject to the requirements of French law and our bylaws, dividends may only be distributed from our distributable profits, plus any amounts held in our available reserves which are reserves other than legal and statutory and revaluation surplus.
-See the section of this prospectus titled "Description of Share Capital-Key Provisions of Our Bylaws and French Law Affecting Our Ordinary Shares-Rights, Preferences and Restrictions Attaching to Ordinary Shares (Articles 9, 16, 30, 33 and 34 of the Bylaws)" for further details on the limitations on our ability to declare and pay dividends.
-Dividend distributions, if any in the future, will be made in euros and converted into U.S. dollars with respect to the ADSs, as provided in the amended and restated deposit agreement.
+See the section of this prospectus titled "Description of Share Capital-Key Provisions of Our Bylaws and French Law Affecting Our Ordinary Shares-Rights, Preferences and Restrictions Attaching to Ordinary Shares" for further details on the limitations on our ability to declare and pay dividends.
+Dividend distributions, if any in the future, will be made in euros and converted into U.S. dollars with respect to the ADSs, as provided in the deposit agreement.